 We recently came across a 2017 video by Dr. Jean called Macarena Months.
-We’re always excited when people use the inspiration of the lyrics, the rhythm or the Macarena dance to create new art.
+We’re always excited when people use the inspiration of the lyrics, the rhythm or the dance to create new art.
 This new song is no exception.
+The song makes some deviation to the official Macarena Lyrics we are all familiar with.

 Dr. Jean took the dance and rhythm of the song and applied new lyrics to help children remember the months of the year.
 Dr. Jean is a well known teacher, artist and educator that uses music to aid in education.